spk121/Guidance/README.md

 This project is an attempt to make different type of debugger that suits my personal preferences: simpler and more graphical.

-In terms of the coding philosophy.
+These are the self-imposed restrictions on this coding effort.

-- Generally follow GNOME coding style.
+- Follow GNU coding style.
+- Follow GNOME practices and styles.
 - Don't fight GTK4.
 Use GTK4's native widgets and use them in their common manner.
-- Don't reverse engineer Guile.
-Use only documented Guile 3.x API.
+- Use only Guile API that is documented in the reference manual, and use them in their common manner.

 Getting Started
 ---------------